Murdo-C/captainmurdo.github.io/work.md

 ---

-## Customer Experience Design and Operational Readiness Assurance
+## Customer Experience & Operational Readiness Assurance
 ### Major UK Bank
 As the UK banking market continues to go through a major shake-up, one of the largest banks asked for a review of their latest product launch - ensuring regulatory compliance, operational readiness and a well designed customer experience.
 As the Customer Experience specialist for the project, I challenged the bank's design and delivery teams to ensure each aspect of the customer journey had been thoughtfully considered and was supported by the necessary business processes and technology.